pipolinlab/ExplorePipolin/README.md

 ### Install from source

  1. Install the requirements (see above).
- 1. Click green button on the right "Clone or Download" => "Download zip"
+ 1. TODO: `wget <from_release>`
  1. `unzip ExplorePipolin-master.zip && cd ExplorePipolin-master`
  1. `pip install .` (install in user site-package) or `sudo pip install .` (requires superuser privileges)

-NOTE: before installing, it is possible to run unittests:
+NOTE: before installing, it is possible to run unit tests:
 `pytest` or `python setup.py test` (from the source root directory).

 **How to uninstall:**